 More on the adventurous side?
 No problem.
-In this dream destination are colourful coral reefs, the biggest fish you’ve ever seen, water sports galore and unmatched weather.
+In this dream destination there are colourful coral reefs, the biggest fish you’ve ever seen, water sports galore and unmatched weather.
 Welcome to the Florida Keys.

 This stunning cluster of tropical islands between the Atlantic Ocean and the Gulf of Mexico isn’t some fantasy land, it actually exists just off the southern coast of Florida.
 It’s here where turquoise waters meet lush canopies of mangrove caves, beautiful parks exist above and below the surface, and nature and nightlife aren’t mutually exclusive.